syseleven/terraform-provider-metakube/README.md

 ### Pull requests

 * We welcome pull requests.
 Feel free to dig through the [issues][1] and jump in.

+### Acceptance tests

+Acceptance tests are executed automatically in a mirroring repository on gitlab.

+To run tests locally, copy `env-template.sh` to `.env` and set the values accordingly.

 ### Debugging